yehezkieldio/voidsong-axum/README.md

 ## Voidsong

-Voidsong is a self-hostedable API aggregator that provides random images, trivia facts, and jokes.
-It acts a intermediary between multiple APIs, providing a single endpoint for all your needs, and is designed to be easily extensible.
+Voidsong is a versatile, self-hosted API aggregator designed to streamline your interaction with various APIs by providing a unified endpoint for all your content needs.
+Whether you're looking for random images, trivia facts, or jokes.
+It serves as a reliable intermediary, fetching and delivering content seamlessly from multiple external APIs.

 The project is written in Rust, using the [Axum](https://github.com/tokio-rs/axum) web framework.

-### Usage
+### Building and Running

 You can start the service by building the project and running the binary, with the following command: